Lower-is-Better Scorecard Metrics

-1. From the left-hand navigation, click on Administration > Scorecards.
+1. From the left navigation, click on Administration > Scorecards.

-2. Select the Role to create/edit the Scorecard Metrics.
+2. Select the Role, or appropriate scored Group Type, to create/edit the Scorecard Metrics.

 - Start: Above this value does not count towards the score.

-- For example, a Ticket Response Time longer than 30 minutes is too slow, and therefore should not count towards the Scorecard total.
-(Customers shouldn't have to wait over 30 minutes to hear back from us).
+- For example, a Hold Time averaging longer than 10 minutes is too slow, and therefore should not count towards the Scorecard total.
+(Customers, on average, shouldn't have to wait over 10 minutes to hear back from us).

 - Stop: The maximum amount of points for the Scorecard.

-- For example, if the employee has a Ticket Response Time of 3 minutes, they earn more than 100% for that metric on the Scorecard.
-(The employee should not be responding in less than 3 minutes)
+- For example, if the employee has an average Hold Time of 45 seconds, they earn more than 100% for that metric on the Scorecard.

 Can a Metric have a Lower-is-Better Scorecard target of zero?